emmanuelg6912/sep10-freedom-project/blog/entry04.md

 *  I also noticed that there were element specific commands given to headings within foundation framework.
 This was shown in the foundation document where a ``<small>`` tag was added to a specific word and when shown in the website the color would change to a secondary color and the selected word would change its font size and layout as a whole.
 This can be useful with customization and to hide maybe uninportant text

-*  The last thing I noticed was that
+*  The last thing I noticed was Being able to change the text size and positioning.
+Although text size can regularly be changed manually by including a ``font-size`` css attribute within your code. **However**, The use of the ``rem-calc()`` function can be used to position a text to your own liking and can be used to zoom in text which can be useful if implemented as an acsessibility feature.

+#### 2.

 ### reasearch

 ### Takeaways

-Text
+#### Pros and cons

 [Previous](entry03.md) | [Next](entry05.md)